Jakson-Almeida/RNN-Processing4-AI/README.md

 # RNN Library for Processing

-Recurrent Neural Network for processing.
+Recurrent Neural Network for processing 4.